 4. LESSON 2 - USE OF THE FLIGHT CONTROLS

-If we move the control stick to the right, the right aileron swings up and the left aileron moves down.
+If we move the control stick to the right, the right aileron moves up and the left aileron moves down.
 As a result, lift reduces on the right wing and increases on the left wing, making the glider roll to the right.
 Imagine a line running from the nose towards the tail, through the centre of gravity.
 This is called the longitudinal axis.
 The ailerons enable you to rotate the plane along the longitudinal axis.
-We call these rotary movements rolling the glider.
+We call these rotary movements rolling, or banking, the glider.

-With our feet we control the rudder pedals in the cockpit.
+Our feet control the rudder pedals.
 By pressing the right pedal, the rudder is deflected to the right.
-The rudder makes the glider rotate around its vertical axis, a movement that is called yawing.
-The vertical axis is the third imaginary line on a glider and runs vertically through the center of gravity (remember the spoon balancing on the edge of a plate?).
+The rudder makes the glider pivot around its vertical axis, a movement that is called yawing.
+The vertical axis is the third imaginary line on a glider and runs vertically through the centre of gravity.
 If you press the left rudder pedal, the nose of the glider moves to the left.

 DO NOT SQUEEZE THE STICK

-It is not necessary, yet most new students tend to squeeze the control stick.
-Get used to holding the stick loosely between your thumb and fingers.
+Get used to holding the stick lightly between your thumb and fingers.
 This makes your input much more relaxed and enables you to notice more clearly what the aircraft is doing.
-Place your right forearm on your leg to calm the deflections.
-In most circumstances, steering from your wrist is enough to control the glider.
+You may find it helps to place your right forearm on your leg and just use your wrist to control the glider.
 Only during take-off and landing is it sensible to hold the stick a little more firmly – the ground surface is usually a bit bumpy.
-However, there is still no need to squeeze the stick excessively.
+However, there is still no need to squeeze the stick too tightly.

 THE GLIDER FLIES BY ITSELF